 Use the phrases to talk about the people in Ex.
 1.

-- playing basketball cooking lifting weights riding a horse

-- playing tennis rock climbing rollerblading doing karate

-- A: Jane burnt her hand.
+- playing basketball cooking lifting weights riding a horse - playing tennis rock climbing rollerblading doing karate - A: Jane burnt her hand.

 - B: What did she do?

-- B: Really?
-How did it happen?
+- A: She put some cream on it.

 - A: She was cooking.